Bianca Ingrosso: Reality television

 Ingrosso participates in the Kanal 5 television series Wahlgrens värld and the streaming service MAX along with her mother Pernilla.
 The reality series debuted in the fall of 2016, and it documents the lives and work of their family.
 In late 2021, it was announced that Ingrosso would no longer appear on the series but instead focus on her other work projects.

 Podcast

 In 2017, Ingrosso and Alice Stenlöf debut their podcast' Alice & Bianca – Har du sagt A får du säga B which lasted until August 2019.

 She presented an episode of Sommar i P1 broadcast on Sveriges Radio in 2018, where she spoke about her life.

 Award

 Ingrosso and her mother Pernilla won the TV personality award at Kristallen 2018.

 Caia Cosmetics

 Caia Cosmetics is a beauty brand and e-commerce company founded by Bianca Ingrosso, Vanessa Lindblad, Jesper Matsch and Mikael Snabb.
-It has been very successful since start, but lately been involved in controrversy around toxic makeup.
+It has been very successful since its start, but lately been involved in controversy around toxic makeup.